 Scythe of Amon

-- Dusk Wings can help greatly during attacks on the sliver by taking out dangerous splash as well as the Rifts and grip crystals, but make sure they don’t get too far ahead of your Bio because they can be shot down very quickly.
+- Dusk Wings can help greatly during attacks on the Void Sliver by taking out dangerous enemy units with splash as well as sniping Void Rifts and Death Grip Crystals, but make sure they don’t get too far ahead of your bio as they can be shot down by the enemy very quickly.

 - PAY ATTENTION TO THE BLUE CIRCLE OF DEATH